LennaHammer/English/EVP/out/words_pronoun.md

 ## 63. most ## pronoun
 /moʊst/ ALMOST ALL
 [A2]almost all
-- In this school, most of the children are from the Chinese community.
+- In this school, most `of` the children are from the Chinese community.
-- Most of our students walk to school.
+- Most `of` our students walk to school.

 ## 64. much ## determiner ; pronoun
 /mʌtʃ/ NEGATIVE
 [A2]In negative sentences, "much" is used to say that there is not a large amount of something.
 - She doesn't earn much money.
 - Peter didn't say much in the meeting.
-- "Is there any wine left?"
-"Not much."
+- "Is there any wine left?" "`Not` much."

 ## 65. much ## determiner ; pronoun
 /mʌtʃ/ too much/so much